-- Serving on the School Health Advisory Council (SHAC) and assisting the district in aligning local community values with health education instruction and other wellness issues.
-[See School Health Advisory Council (SHAC) and policies BDF, EHAA, FFA] - Being aware of the school's ongoing bullying and harassment prevention efforts. - Contacting school officials if you are concerned with your child's emotional or mental wellbeing. - Attending board meetings to learn more about district operations.
-Regular board meetings are held on the 3rd Monday of each month at 7:00 p. m. in "the Central Administration Building" at 2621 Airport Freeway, Irving, TX 75062.
-An agenda for a regular or special meeting is posted no later than 72 hours before each meeting online at Board Meeting Agendas.
-[See policies BE and BED]
+- Serving on the School Health Advisory Council (SHAC) and assisting the district in aligning local community values with health education instruction, human sexuality instruction, instruction on prevention of child abuse, family violence, dating violence, and sex trafficking, and other wellness issues.
+[See School Health Advisory Council (SHAC) on page 71 and policies BDF, EHAA, FFA for more information.] - Being aware of the school's ongoing bullying and harassment prevention efforts. - Contacting school officials if you are concerned with your child's emotional or mental well-being. - Attending board meetings to learn more about district operations.
+Regular board meetings are held on the third Monday of each month at 7:00 p. m. at the Central Administration Building at 2621 W. Airport Freeway, Irving, TX 75062.
+An agenda for a regular or special meeting is posted no later than 72 hours before each meeting at Board Meeting Agendas and online at https://meetings.boardbook.org/Public/Organization/828 .
+[See policies BE and BED for more information.]